-The district provides special programs for gifted and talented students, students who are homeless, students in foster care, bilingual students, migrant students, emergent bilingual students, students diagnosed with dyslexia, and students with disabilities.
+The district provides special programs for gifted and talented students, students who are homeless, students in foster care, bilingual students, migrant students, English learners, students diagnosed with dyslexia, and students with disabilities.
 The coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the district or by other organizations.
-A student or parent with questions about these programs should contact the Superintendent, Joseph Geletka at 830.669.2411.
+A student or parent with questions about these programs should contact the Interim Superintendent, Pam Seipp at (830) 669-2411.

-The Texas State Library and Archives Commission's Talking Book Program (https://www.tsl.texas.gov/tbp/index.html) provides audiobooks free of charge to qualifying Texans, including students with visual, physical, or reading disabilities such as dyslexia.
+The Texas State Library and Archives Commission's Talking Book Program provides audiobooks free of charge to qualifying Texans, including students with visual, physical, or reading disabilities such as dyslexia.